gberger/todo-rails-angular/README.md

  - As complementary to the last item, one should be able to create users in the system via an interface, probably a signup/register screen.

+## Implementation

+This project was implemented using two layers: a pure API layer, and a UI layer.

+The API layer provides a programmable interface to manipulate a user's todo list.

+The UI layer consumes the API and provides a graphical interface for the todo list.

+For further information, please consult each layer's README.